CASA for Douglas County is currently hiring for an Advocate Supervisor

 Minimum Job Requirements

-- Bachelor’s degree is social services/related field
+- Bachelor’s degree in social services/related field preferred.

-- Equivalent combination of education and experience may be considered
+- Equivalent combination of education and experience may be considered.

 - Must be able to pass background checks (child abuse registry and criminal).